 My Advice?
 You'll rarely see phthalates listed as ingredients.
 So ditch the conventional make-up, fragrances, and vinyl items to be safe.
 Stick to natural personal care products and unscented or botanically scented products, too.
 Avoid anything with the word "fragrance" in the ingredients list.
 Scrutinize polymer clays, and don't microwave anything in plastic.

 What: Triclosan, an antibacterial chemical.

 Where: Soaps, toothpastes, and other personal care products.

 Why: Studies suggest Triclosan may contribute to making bacteria resistant to antibiotics.
-The FDA is engaged in an ongoing scientific and regulatory review of this ingredient.
+UPDATE: The FDA has banned this ingredient.

 My Advice?
 Check ingredients panels and avoid those that contain this or any synthetic antibacterial agents unless there's a special need.